 This message appears if the discriminator type argument to CORBA::ORB::create_union_tc denotes a type invalid for union discriminators.
-Valid types have a CORBA::TCKind that is one of CORBA::tk_short, CORBA::tk_ushort, CORBA::tk_long, CORBA::tk_ulong, CORBA::tk_char, CORBA::tk_boolean or CORBA::tk_enum.
+Valid types have a CORBA::TCKind that is one of CORBA::tk_short, CORBA::tk_ushort, CORBA::tk_long, CORBA::tk_long, CORBA::tk_boolean or

+CORBA::tk_enum.